South Africa

 Ocean & land conservation

-The current phase of the National Development Plan was adopted before the SDGs were passed, and thus the two are not particularly well aligned.
-With the next phase due in 2020, government has an opportunity to better integrate the SDGs into the NDP, but this may be challenging.
-Statistics South Africa has produced some reporting on SDG progress, including how the NDP echoes SDGs 14 & 15.
+The current phase of the National Development Plan was adopted before the SDGs were passed and thus the two are not particularly well aligned.
+However, Statistics South Africa has produced some reporting on SDG progress, including how the NDP echoes SDGs 14 & 15.
+While South Africa has several strategies related to ocean and land conservation (such as the Biodiversity Strategy and Action Plan, Strategy for Plant Conservation and Climate Change Adaptation Strategy) alongside extensive protected conservation areas, implementation and enforcement are haphazard.
+Land, water and air pollution, as well as conflict with extractive activities remain highly problematic issues.

-The current phase of the National Development Plan was adopted before the SDGs were passed, and thus the two are not particularly well aligned.
-With the next phase due in 2020, government has an opportunity to better integrate the SDGs into the NDP, but this may be challenging.
-Statistics South Africa has produced some reporting on SDG progress, including how the NDP echoes SDGs 14 & 15.
+The current phase of the National Development Plan was adopted before the SDGs were passed and thus the two are not particularly well aligned.
+However, Statistics South Africa has produced some reporting on SDG progress, including how the NDP echoes SDGs 14 & 15.
+While South Africa has several strategies related to ocean and land conservation (such as the Biodiversity Strategy and Action Plan, Strategy for Plant Conservation and Climate Change Adaptation Strategy) alongside extensive protected conservation areas, implementation and enforcement are haphazard.
+Land, water and air pollution, as well as conflict with extractive activities remain highly problematic issues.

 Natural capital accounts